 - A wine lesson and tasting by a sommelier;

-- Professional licensed guides in San Leo, Urbino, Rimini
+- Professional licensed guides in Ravenna, Modena, Parma and San Leo.

 - All entry fees for scheduled excursions and tours;

-- Expert bilingual tour leader to accompany the group at all times.
+- Expert bilingual tour leader who will to accompany the group during our avtivities.

 Please check with your health insurance provider to understand your international coverage: you may desire to purchase additional short term health insurance.
 Airfare and travel insurance are not included.
 We highly recommend the purchase of travel insurance (we can provide recommendations upon request).